nytr0gen/deduplicate/README.md

 ## How does it work?

 Glad you asked.
-It formats an url to '%host%path%query_names', checks if the url was already found, if not, adds it into the map.
+It formats an url to `%host%path%query_names`, checks if the url was already found, if not, adds it into the map.

 ## Install